 UK aid strategy

-The UK’s new aid strategy has a strong focus on promoting Global Prosperity through engagement in emerging and developing economies.
-To achieve this, alongside other spending, a new cross-governmental Prosperity Fund will be created, and investment into CDC, the UK’s development bank,will be increased.
+The UK’s aid strategy has a strong focus on promoting Global Prosperity through engagement in emerging and developing economies.
+To achieve this, alongside other spending, a new cross-governmental Prosperity Fund is being created, and investment into CDC, the UK’s development bank, increased.
 The government will also invest in a new Energy Africa campaign which will focus on scaling up the household solar market.
 Thematic priorities will include improving the business climate; competitiveness of markets, energy and financial sector reform; and increasing the ability of governments to tackle corruption.

 Building on existing work to support growth and sustainable economic development in many of the poorest developing countries, the government will unlock private and public investment in energy, infrastructure, urban development, and commercial agriculture, and provide help to scale up financial inclusion by harnessing technology (e.g. mobile phone banking) in Africa, the Middle East and Asia.

 This document argues that accelerating progress in economic development is essential if the goal of zero extreme poverty by 2030 is to be achieved.
 According to DFID, this will require much higher growth rates in many countries, more inclusive growth – in particular for girls and women, and actions to tackle the structural barriers that deny poor people the chance to raise their incomes and find jobs.